-In a study published by the Savannah Historic Foundation, one of the most admired preservation groups in the country, more than 40 percent of 2,500 buildings inventoried in Savannah had architectural or historical significance.
 Most restoration has been accomplished by individuals – one building at a time.
 With the addition of the Savannah College of Art and Design in the late 1970s, historic preservation and restoration flourished.
-From the simple Colonial style to the intricate Medieval-influenced cathedrals, to the gingerbread accents of the Victorian period; examples of most, if not all, of the nation’s18th and 19th century prevailing architectural styles can be found in Savannah.
+From the simple Colonial style to the intricate Medieval-influenced cathedrals, to the gingerbread accents of the Victorian period; examples of most, if not all, of the nation’s 18th and 19th century architectural styles prevail in Savannah.

 Federal

 The Federal style is depicted by prominent square or rectangular exteriors with slender curved iron stair railings and Palladian or Venetian windows.
-Savannah example: The Davenport House

 Georgian

-The Georgian style is depicted by symmetrical square facades with hipped roofs.
+The Georgian style utilizes symmetrical square facades with hipped roofs.
 Chimneys are built on the ends and quoins often adorn the corners.
-Savannah example: The Olde Pink House Restaurant

 Gothic Revival

-The Gothic Revival style is depicted by crafted details on pinnacles, chimneys and large welcoming entry hallways.
+Crafted details on pinnacles, chimneys and large welcoming entry hallways characterize the Gothic Revival style.
 Often used on churches of the period.
-Savannah example: Temple Mickve Israel

 Greek Revival

-The Greek Revival style is depicted by gabled portico or temple facade of one or two stories with columns of the Greek Doric or Iconic orders.
+Gabled portico or temple facade of one or two stories with columns of the Greek Doric or Iconic orders are a common trait of the Greek Revival style.
 Construction is post and beam, and roofs are designed with slopes and may be disguised behind heavy cornices and parapets.
-Savannah example: First Baptist Church

 Italianate